Shaikh Zayed Hospital, Lahore

 Shaikh Zayed Hospital, Lahore is a tertiary care Hospital located in Lahore, Punjab, Pakistan.
-It is attached with Shaikh Khalifa Bin Zayed Al-Nahyan Medical and Dental College as a teaching hospital and is part of Shaikh Zayed Medical Complex Lahore.
+It is attached with Shaikh Khalifa Bin Zayed Al-Nahyan Medical and Dental College as a teaching hospital and is part of Shaikh Zayed Postgraduate Medical Institute Lahore.

 History

 The hospital was started as a donation from Shaikh Zayed bin Sultan Al Nahyan and people of United Arab Emirates.
 It was commissioned on 8 September 1986.

 In 2010, a liver transplant center was established at the hospital.